-I was recently interviewed by the Chief Sub-Editor of CLEO & DOLLY, Ellie McDonald, for her article Family Feud in the March issue of CLEO Australia (on sale now).
-Here you can find an edited and updated version of our discussion:
+I was interviewed on the mother-daughter relationship by the Chief Sub-Editor of CLEO & DOLLY, Ellie McDonald, for her article in CLEO Australia.
+Here you can find an edited version of our discussion:

 To achieve and maintain healthy relationships with self and others, we need to have internalised an accepting, unconditionally loving, nurturing and nourishing mother so that we can relate from, and care for ourselves in this way.
 If we haven’t for whatever reason internalised a nurturing mother, we can get caught in a cycle of searching outside ourselves for others to meet our needs and to affirm our worth in the world.

 For most, our relationship with mother is often our first and primary attachment relationship – it is the barometer for all of our future relationships with self, family, friends, colleagues, partners and our children.
 We are born into her world and this helps shape:

 - our feelings, needs and desires and whether they are acceptable or not

 - our experience of our body, femininity, power and sexuality

 - our social roles as girls/women and how much space we can take up in the world (e.g. we often use our bodies – fat or thin – to reflect this).

 If mother has worked at resolving her own trauma history and identity issues, it is far easier for her to foster the daughter’s separation, autonomy and sense of self.
 A strong sense of self-identity is essential as we move into young adulthood.

 What are the negative effects of a strained mother-daughter relationship for a young woman in her twenties?